emdnaia/OpenOCD/README.md

 ```

 Thanks for the read, I hope you find it useful in any way.
-If you have ideas to get this more secure / paranoid in awy way, then I'm happy to listen!
+If you have ideas to get this more secure / paranoid in any way, then I'm happy to listen!